Madagascar Food Guide

 Tsaramaso/Tsaramaso

-Tsaramaso refers to beans, a staple in the Malagasy diet.
-Various types of beans, including kidney beans, pinto beans, and black-eyed peas, are commonly consumed.
-They are often cooked in stews, soups, or served as a side dish with rice.
-Tsaramaso is a valuable source of protein and nutrients in the Malagasy diet.
+Tsaramaso means beans, a staple of the Malagasy diet.
+Kidney beans, pinto beans, and black-eyed peas all turn up regularly, cooked into stews and soups or served as a side with rice.
+They're an important source of protein and nutrients here.

 Lasopy/Lasopy